jvitku/rl/smdp/README.md

 ## Changelog

+* working on test asm/AsmRosCommunicationTests.java, TODO: the communication does not work now.

+* several test files renamed so that they have not java type and do not cause errors, TODO use them for testing QLearning

 * deleted all old GridWorld and benchmark files, `GridWorldNode` is now in the project `environments/gridworld`

 * added on Observer which logs qMatrix into file @see `org.hanns.rl.discrete.observer.qMatrix.stats`